-Robin Grey, founding member of the Community Music Co-operative talks about his recent experience setting up a new singing project in Firth Park, north Sheffield.
+Robin Grey, member of the Community Music Co-operative talks about his recent experience setting up a new singing project in Firth Park, north Sheffield.

 Last year I was approached about the possibility of running a singing club for over 50s by the local ‘Friends of Firth Park‘ user group in collaboration with Drink Wise, Age Well, a national campaign that helps people make healthier choices about their drinking as they age.

 I’d already done some community music work with the Friends group at a couple of their seasonal events and was keen to explore this opportunity, having never run a weekly group outside of educational settings.

 We began with a pilot session in Firth Park’s bowling pavilion back in early December 2018 which was attended by 19 people.
 This was a really solid start and gave Drink Wise, Age Well the confidence to commit to a term of 12 two hour sessions every Friday morning starting in the new year.

 The format was established of my leading a sing-a-long on guitar or ukulele, with everyone sat in a circle.
 I intentionally didn’t do any sort of warm ups (which confused a few people used to choirs and other singing groups).

 My thinking here was wanting to keep the sessions as informal and inclusive as possible, closer to a camp-fire sing-a-long than any sort of educational music experience.
 So many people have had some sort of negative experience of formal music education at school, and I wanted to avoid triggering any memories something as simple as a warm up exercise might bring.